Dildar (poet): Ey Reqîb

-After being arrested, he was sent to prison in Iran, where he wrote the poem "Ey Reqîb" meaning "Oh Enemy", in 1938, referencing the prison guards, and expressing that the Kurds were alive and will not back down from fighting for free a Kurdistan.
+After being arrested, he was sent to prison in Iran, where he wrote the poem "Ey Reqîb" meaning "Oh Enemy", in 1938, referencing the prison guards, and expressing that the Kurds were alive and will not back down from fighting for a free Kurdistan.
 His expression of frustration and direct confrontation with the occupiers of Kurdistan made "Ey Reqîb" a symbol in the Kurdish cause for freedom.

 Death and legacy

-Dildar died at the age of 30 and was buried in Erbil.
+Dildar died of heart complications at the age of 30 and was buried in Koy Sanjaq, his hometown in the east of Erbil.

 He lived to see his poem "Ey Reqîb" being adopted as the Kurdish national anthem.
 Ey Reqîb was first played and sung in 1946 on the proclamation of the short-lived Republic of Mahabad.
 Today the song is played as the official anthem of Kurdistan Region and widely adopted by Kurds in the four parts of Kurdistan.